abinit/abinit/doc/mkdocs-tutorials/tddft.md

 ## 4 The choice of the exchange-correlation potential

-As emphasized in [[Casida1998]], choosing a different functional for the self- consistent part (XC potential) and the generation of the coupling matrix (XC kernel) can give a better description of the higher-lying states.
+As emphasized in [[Casida1998]], choosing a different functional for the self-consistent part (XC potential) and the generation of the coupling matrix (XC kernel) can give a better description of the higher-lying states.
 Indeed, a potential with a -1/r tail (unlike the LDA or GGA) like the van Leeuwen- Baerends one, can reproduce fairly well the ionisation energy, giving a much better description of the Rydberg states.
 Still, the LDA kernel works pretty well.

-In order to activate this procedure, set the value of ixc in dataset 1 to the SCF functional, and the value of ixc in dataset 2 to the XC functional to be used for the kernel.
+In order to activate this procedure, set the value of [[ixc]] in dataset 1 to the SCF functional, and the value of ixc in dataset 2 to the XC functional to be used for the kernel.
 Use pseudopotentials that agree with the SCF functional.